deepinsight/insightface/IFRT/README.md

 Submitting features is also allowed, you can send an e-mail to us to request the test image set, with a promise not to redistribute it.

+## How to Participate

+Send an e-mail to [..] after preparing your black-box feature extractor or image binary features.
+With your name, organization and submission comments.

+## Leaderboard

+[Leaderboard](http://insightface.ai/IFRT) on insightface.ai.
+(TODO)

 TODO